Is this program for me?

 The Master’s program in Curriculum & Instruction - Science Education prepares individuals for a rigorous and rewarding career in science education.
 Students will undertake a concentrated plan of course work and professional activity in order to:

-- Gain an understanding of the nature of science, inquiry-based instruction, and environmental and science/societal issue investigations
+- Gain an understanding of inquiry-based science teaching, nature of science, and science-societal issues.

-- Learn how to teach in a diverse and complex school environment
+- Develop capacity to teach in diverse and complex school environments.

 This will require, but is not limited to, the following: